healthinnovation/epi-rgee/content/installation.md

 ### 🔴 **3.
 Instalacion on Mac OS**

-Installation on Mac OS is very similar to a GNU/Linux distribution, in the following code section, we share the codes and some screenshots of some key points to consider.
+Installation on Mac OS is very similar to a GNU/Linux distribution.
+In the following code section, you'll find the codes and some screenshots of some key points to consider.

 ---